scipioni/clavis/firmware/zmk/README.md

 The keyboard layout is defined in the parent directory (`../`) using the Miryoku Babel format.

+## Customizing Parameters

+The firmware allows customization of various parameters to suit your typing preferences.
+To customize these parameters, edit the `config/custom_config.h` file.

+### U_TAPPING_TERM

+The `U_TAPPING_TERM` parameter controls the time window (in milliseconds) within which a key must be released to register as a tap rather than a hold.
+This affects all hold-tap behaviors such as:

+- Mod-taps (e.g., `&mt` for modifier + key combinations)
+- Layer-taps (e.g., `&lt` for switching to a layer when held, sending a key when tapped)
+- Other hold-tap behaviors in the layout

+The default value is 200ms.
+A lower value (e.g., 150ms) makes it easier to register taps but requires more precise timing to activate the hold function.
+A higher value gives more time to decide between tap and hold but can introduce slight delays in hold activation.

+Current value: 150ms (overridden in `config/custom_config.h`)

 ## Building the Firmware

 To build the firmware, run the following command: